 In low temperatures, safety eyewear is prone to misting or fogging.
 Look for versions with an anti-mist chemical coating added to the lens to reduce this productivity-disrupting irritation.

 Five Factors to Consider Before Choosing Safety Goggles

-As someone responsible for your own safety and that of others in your workplace, the last thing you want is an eye injury on the job due to poor compliance, especially when these accidents are entirely preventable.
+As someone responsible for your safety and that of others in your workplace, the last thing you want is an eye injury due to poor compliance, especially when these accidents are entirely preventable.
 Wearing safety glasses can avoid more than 90% of eye injuries.

 Finding and selecting the proper protection may be difficult, and there’s no doubt that most existing safety glasses on the market are uncomfortable, tight, quickly fog up, and even unsightly.
 Here are essential factors to consider when choosing safety goggles,

 Safety glasses should be comfortable, with no pressure points on the bridge of your nose, on the sides of your head, or behind your ears.
 Look for frames with a mix of hard and soft components for extra comfort that can be worn all day.

 In selecting a size, it is critical to choose safety eyewear that meets all of the following criteria: